corda/contract-sdk/README.md

 ## Disclaimer

-Whilst each of the verification logic behind each annotation has been tested, always test your contract logic and your entire CorDapp independently and thoroughly before using it in production.
+Whilst all the verification logic behind each annotation has been tested, always test your contract logic and your entire CorDapp independently and thoroughly before using it in production.
 Also, please note that
 R3 doesn't provide any support for this utility.
 Responding to any issues raised will be on best effort basis.